dskemp/courtdata/content/cases/ot2014/13-628/index.md

 - "Donald B. Verrilli, Jr"
 roles:
 - "on behalf of the Petitioner"
-- "Solicitor General, Department of Justice, on behalf of the Respondent"
+- "Solicitor General, on behalf of the Respondent"
 tags:
 - "Foreign Relations Authorization Act"
 topics: